Iran sets end of May deadline to see EU measures to save nuclear deal

 He said European measures would need to ensure that oil exports did not halt, and that Iran would still have access to the SWIFT international bank payments messaging system.

-Washington has threatened not only to reimpose sanctions but to make them even tighter.
+Washington has not only re-imposed sanctions but started to make them even tighter.
 U.S. Secretary of State Mike Pompeo on Monday threatened Iran with “the strongest sanctions in history” if it did not change its behavior in the Middle East.

 “Pompeo was like taking a cold shower,” said a European diplomat.
 “We’ll try to cling to the deal, but ... we’re under no illusions.”

 Iran’s supreme leader set out conditions on Wednesday for Iran to stay in the deal: unless Europe guarantees Iran’s oil sales will not be hurt, Tehran would resume enrichment of nuclear material.
-He also rejected any new negotiations over Iran’s missile program, which was not covered in the nuclear deal and which Iran says it will never give up.
+He also rejected any new negotiations over Iran’s missile program, which was not covered in the nuclear deal .

-The Iranian official said on Friday: “We don’t have enough time.
-We expect the (meeting) today to take a unified position against the withdrawal of the United States and compensate for the U.S. absence in the deal.”

-“If not we would go for a ministerial (meeting)and after that if Iran is still not satisfied we would take the decision.”
+The official said time was running out and that if Iran was not satisfied by European efforts, Iran would seek a ministerial meeting before making its decision.

 Iran has struggled to benefit from the accord so far, partly because of remaining unilateral U.S. sanctions that have deterred major Western investors from doing business with Tehran.
 Some Western companies have already quit Iran or said they may have to leave because of the new U.S. sanctions.

-Trump denounced the accord, completed under his predecessor Barack Obama, because it did not cover Iran’s ballistic missile program, its role in Middle East conflicts or what happens after the deal begins to expire in 2025.
+Trump denounced the accord, completed under his predecessor, Barack Obama, because it did not cover Iran’s ballistic missile program, its role in Middle East conflicts or what happens after the deal begins to expire in 2025.

+French President Emmanuel Macron wants to complement the nuclear deal with negotiations between all sides over other issues, an idea cautiously received by Russian President Vladimir Putin during talks in St. Petersburg on Thursday.

+“Our position is very clear: make the JCPOA (Iran deal) a successful story, then come to us and ask for dialogue or discussion or negotiation on other subjects,” the Iranian official said.

-While European nations share those concerns, they say that torpedoing the nuclear deal makes them far harder, not easier, to address.
+European nations share U.S. concerns, but they say that torpedoing the nuclear deal makes them far harder, not easier, to address.
 They have said that as long as Tehran meets its commitments, they would remain in the deal.

-The U.N. atomic watchdog policing the pact said on Thursday Iran continued to comply with the terms of the deal, but could be faster and more proactive in allowing snap inspections.
+The International Atomic Energy Agency, which polices the pact, said on Thursday that Iran continued to comply with its terms, but could be faster in allowing snap inspections.
+Its chief, Yukiya Amano, briefed participants before Friday’s meeting.

-France’s President Emmanuel Macron wants to complement the nuclear deal with negotiations between over other issues, an idea cautiously received by Russian President Vladimir Putin during talks in St Petersburg on Thursday.

-Additional reporting by Parisa Hafezi in Ankara; Editing by Peter Graff
+Additional reporting by Parisa Hafezi in Ankara, editing by Peter Graff, Larry King